daxfeliz/get_pkmn_color_pallete/README.md

 # get_pkmn_color_pallete
-Can't choose your favorite color pallete?
+Can't choose your favorite color palette?
 Choose your favorite pokemon!

 This code is depends on colortheif ( https://github.com/fengsp/color-thief-py ) which is easy to install via pip: pip install colorthief